LumiSpy/lumispy/doc/source/user_guide/fitting_luminescence.rst

 Fitting luminescence data
 *************************

-LumiSpy is compatible with model fitting as Hyperspy.
+LumiSpy is compatible with HyperSpy model fitting.
 It can fit both in linear and non-linear axes.

 TODO: Link to Hyperspy guide
 TODO: Note on advantages of fitting Gaussians in the ``eV`` axis.